ThoughtWorksInc/CD4ML-Scenarios/README.md

 ## Links to the different components of this scenario

-After a successfull setup of the environment, the following components are running on your machine:
+After a successful setup of the environment, the following components are running on your machine:

 * [Jenkins](http://localhost:10000/blue)
 * [JupyterLab](http://127.0.0.1:8888/lab)